hapax/hapax.github.io/assets/chuzenji.md

 Is it mere grotesquerie, like the swan, things disharmonious in the arrangement of their parts?
 That would make ruin an aesthetic phenomenon like beauty.
-But disharmony is different from beauty, since it is easier to achieve; to paraphrase the opening lines of *Anna Karenina*, there are many ways to decay.
+But disharmony is different from beauty, since easier to achieve; to paraphrase the opening lines of *Anna Karenina*, there are many ways to decay.
 To paraphrase the second law of thermodynamics, decay is entropically